HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/gradboosttrn.md

 ## Description

+The `Gradient Boosting` decision tree model is an ensemble learning technique that builds a series of decision trees, where each tree corrects the errors of the previous ones.
+This method is widely used for both classification and regression tasks due to its strong predictive performance.
+In this implementation, we use the version provided by `scikit-learn`, which allows for flexible and efficient training.
+The generated decision tree rules allow [Fidex](../fidex/overview.md) to identify hyperplanes in the feature space that discriminate between different classes, thus enabling the extraction of decision rules, making the model's decisions more transparent and easier to explain.

 ## Arguments list
 The `gradBoostTrn` algorithm works with both required and optional arguments.
 Each argument has specific properties: